SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ### Connecting to a Session

 To use the "Race Center", you must have a valid connection to a team session.
 This is normally handled by entering the corresponding server URL and access token into the ["Race Settings" application](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#preparing-a-team-session), but you can even connect to a team session without being an active driver in the session by entering the access token supplied by your team manager directly into the field at the top of the "Race Center" window.
 Then either click on the small button with the key on the left of the token field or choose "Connect" from the "Session" menu.
+As an alternative, you can hold down the Control key, while pressing on the "Key" button or choosing the menu command, which will open a login dialog where you can enter the login credentials of the team manager.

 If you have connected to a session that has already been used in a previous race and there is still data stored in the session, it might take a while, before all data have been loaded.
 The window controls will be blocked during this time and you will see a small mark rotating on the right side of the window to show you that data is being requested from the server.